PELA: Learning Parameter-Efficient Models with Low-Rank Approximation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we propose a simple yet effective parameter-efficient method that employs low-rank approximation.
-Even with its simplicity, our method achieves competitive performance with baselines while attaining both parameter and computational efficiencies.
-These advantages enable model scaling in terms of model depth, width, and batch size.
-This work highlights the potential benefits of reducing the over-parameterization problem of learnable weights.
-In addition to this, we believe that the compression of intermediate features is another promising orthogonal direction for reducing model complexity.
+In this work, we propose a simple yet effective parameter-efficient pre-training approach that employs low-rank approximation as the core.
+Even with its simplicity, our method achieves competitive performance with baselines while attaining significantly improved parameter and computational efficiencies.
+These advantages enable model scaling in terms of model depth, width, and training batch size of downstream task fine-tuning.
+This work highlights the potential benefits of tackling the over-parameterization problem of learnable weights.
+In addition to this, we believe that the compression of intermediate features is a promising orthogonal direction for reducing model complexity.
 Therefore, we plan to investigate feature compression techniques, such as vision token pruning, to further build a more lightweight model in future research.

 { }